yosupCheon/Football-Game/README.md

 ![demo](src/img/fourth.png)
 ![demo](src/img/fifth.png)
 ![demo](src/img/sixth.png)
 Currently, only “Play” option is available and only a user can manage team; opponent is set to default formation (4-3-3) through out the game rounds.
+Three possible endings are available; Win, Draw and Lose.

 <h2>Game Logic</h2>